nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Expected output: The lesson's URL is launched in a browser if it exists.
 Otherwise, a message is displayed stating that no link is provided.

+### Testing commands for modules

+#### Adding a module

+Test case: `add module CS2113T`

+Expected output: The module is successfully added and a message with the added module is displayed.

+#### Adding a module that is already in the list

+Test case: `add module CS2113T`, then `add module CS2113T` again

+Expected output: When attempting to add the module a second time, a message stating that the module has already been added is displayed.

+#### Adding a module with an invalid module code

+Test case: `add module CS211`

+Expected output: A message stating that the module does not exist is displayed.

+#### Listing modules

+Test case: `list module`

+Expected output: A list of all modules added is displayed.

+#### Listing modules with details

+Test case: `list module verbose`

+Expected output: A list of all modules and their details is displayed.

+#### Finding information for a module

+Test case: `find module CS2113T`

+Expected output: The module is successfully added and a message with information for the module is displayed.

+#### Finding information for a module with an invalid module code

+Test case: `find module CS211`

+Expected output: A message stating that the module does not exist is displayed.

+#### Deleting a module

+Test case: `delete module CS2113T`

+Expected output: The module is successfully deleted and a message with information for the module is displayed.

+#### Deleting a module with invalid code or a module not in the list

+Test case: `delete module CS123`

+Expected output: A message is displayed stating that the module is not in the list.